US Senator Robert Menendez's corruption trial gets underway | Politics

 Lawyers for Robert Menendez have suggested in court papers that if he testified he may try to blame his wife, disclosing marital communications that would "tend to exonerate" him but could incriminate her.
 His lawyers said Menendez could explain what they discussed during dinners with Egyptian officials and offer his wife's explanation for why Hana and Uribe "provided her certain monetary items."

-The defense lawyers also want a psychiatrist to testify that the senator routinely stored cash in his home because of a "fear of scarcity."
+The defense team also wants a psychiatrist to testify that the senator routinely stored cash in his home because of a "fear of scarcity."
 Defense lawyers said Menendez did this as a "coping mechanism" after the Cuban government seized his family's assets before he was born, and his father died by suicide after his son stopped paying his gambling debts.

 MULTIPLE TRIALS Menendez's corruption trial is his second.